 Born in Albuquerque, New Mexico, on October 17, 1955, Arth and his family moved to Texas when he was 2 years old.
-The young Arth demonstrated talent in drawing and painting.
+At a young age, Arth demonstrated talent in drawing and painting.
 When he traveled to Europe in the mid-1970s to visit family, he was awed by the artwork he viewed.

 Arth’s father, a geophysicist, did not want him to become an artist, but Arth couldn’t deny or curtail his creativity.
-He studied drama and art in high school, then briefly at the American School in London and the University of Texas at Arlington.
-He designed sets, theatrical backdrops, murals and paintings, leading to professional opportunities designing sets and backdrops for movie studios, ballets, operas and companies including Six Flags Corporation and Cinemark Theaters.
+He studied drama and fine art in high school, then briefly at the American School in London and the University of Texas at Arlington.
+He designed sets, theatrical backdrops, murals, and paintings, leading to professional opportunities designing sets and backdrops for movie studios, ballets, operas, and companies including Six Flags Corporation and Cinemark Theaters.

 “Even the discouragement from my father was not enough to stop me from making a life as an artist,” Arth says.

-Arth and his family currently make their home in Colleyville near Ft.
+Arth and his family currently live in Colleyville near Ft.
 Worth, Texas.

 Style and Influences